interactive-intelligence/intro-neuro-ai-website/README.md

 - Contact any mentor at any point if you have any questions. **Seriously, we are here to help <3**
 - Be helpful, be kind, and have fun!

-What basics you will learn (a more detailed list can be found in the [wiki](wiki.md):
+What basics you will learn (a more detailed list can be found in the announcements:
 - ML
 - DL
 - Neuroanatomy